TaTooKa/microfate/_build/html/_sources/pages/fatepoints.rst.txt

 passing Fate Points between themselves.
 This way, in microFATE the Fate Point Pool functions as a stronger equalizer in terms of tension and comeback potential than in Fate Core.

+.. [#] There is no "shared pool" or "outside pool" of Fate Points in microFATE.
+A Fate Point is either in the player's possession or in the GM's.
+Pools also don't reset after scenes or anything of that sort (only at the beginning of a Session).
+.. [#] Note that there is no mention of the player not being able to use the acquired Fate Point from a hostile invocation until the next Scene.
+This is by design; in microFATE you can use all of your Fate Points at any time, even those won by accepting a compel in the current scene.

 Using Fate Points
 -----------------